dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 The Gravsearch query is passed to `QueryTraverser` along with a query transformer.
 Query transformers are classes that implement traits supported by `QueryTraverser`:

-- `WhereTransformer`: instructions how to convert statements in the Where clause of a SPARQL query (to generate the prequery's Where clause).
+- `WhereTransformer`: instructions how to convert statements in the WHERE clause of a SPARQL query (to generate the prequery's Where clause).

+To improve query performance, this trait defines the method `optimiseQueryPatterns` whose implementation can call private methods to optimise the generated SPARQL.
+For example, before transformation of statements in WHERE clause, query pattern orders must be optimised by moving `LuceneQueryPatterns` to the beginning and `isDeleted` statement patterns to the end of the WHERE clause.

 - `ConstructToSelectTransformer` (extends `WhereTransformer`): instructions how to turn a Construct query into a Select query (converts a Gravsearch query into a prequery)
 - `SelectToSelectTransformer` (extends `WhereTransformer`): instructions how to turn a triplestore independent Select query into a triplestore dependent Select query (implementation of inference).
 - `ConstructToConstructTransformer` (extends `WhereTransformer`): instructions how to turn a triplestore independent Construct query into a triplestore dependent Construct query (implementation of inference).